geekzzz/win_openvdb/README.md

 ```
 4. Go to the path \code\build\openvdb_cookbook, and open OpenVDB_Cookbook.sln in VS2010<br>
 5. Select "Debug" or "Release" mode, 64-bit, and Build all.<br>
-6. Make sure that "openvdb_cookbook" project is set as the Startup project (right-click it and set as Startup Project)
+6. Make sure that "openvdb_cookbook" project is set as the Startup project (right-click it and set as Startup Project)<br>
-7. Run!
+7. Run! <br>
+*NOTE* If the console flashes briefly, this is correct.
+The sample does not wait for input on exit.
+To see it better, try Debug -> Start Without Debugging, or add a _getch() as the last line of  main()<br>